Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Not fly closer than 30 metres to other people

-- Not fly a drone weighing more than 25 kilograms within 4 kilometres of an aerodrome with an operating control tower
+- Not fly a drone weighing more than 25 kilograms within four kilometres of an aerodrome with an operating control tower

 The CAA has developed the following web-based resource to help you better understand the rules:

 - How to safely fly your drone.
-A web page that outlines the rules in easy-to-read infographic-style format.
+A web page that outlines the rules.

 What are the penalties for breaching drone safety laws